-A. As with the rest of the contents of a will, the terms of a testamentary trust can be kept confidential.
-However, if the maker of the will dies and if someone then takes the will to court to get an order allowing the executor to execute the provisions of the will (known as getting “probate”) then the will becomes a public document.
+As with the rest of the contents of a will, the terms of a testamentary trust can be kept confidential.
+However, if the maker of the will dies and someone then takes the will to court to get an order allowing the executor to execute the provisions of the will, then the will becomes a public document.
 The contents of the will and the terms of any testamentary trusts therein will therefore also become public.

-A. Minor Children – Parents of minor children often establish testamentary trusts for minor children who cannot hold and manage assets.
+Minor Children – Parents of minor children often establish testamentary trusts for minor children who cannot hold and manage assets.
 A testamentary trust for a minor child can be arranged so that the child will not receive the full value of their inheritance until adulthood.
-Such a testamentary trust can be arranged so that the child will receive their inheritance in stages, for example, the trust can be arranged so that the child will receive 50% of their inheritance when they reach adulthood and then the other 50% when they reach the age of twenty-five years old.
-By using this method, the beneficiary can receive money in stages.
+Such a testamentary trust can be arranged so that the child will receive their inheritance in stages – for example, the trust can be arranged so that the child will receive 50% of their inheritance when they reach adulthood and then the other 50% when they reach the age of twenty-five.
 Trustees of such trusts are typically authorized to distribute money at any time for different reasons such as to provide for any education or health care needs that the child may have.
-Trustees can be authorized either to pay only income made on the trust or to encroach on the capital making up the trust.
-In this way, the beneficiary is financially taken care of without receiving a potentially troublesome single lump sum.
+Trustees can be authorized either to pay only income made on the trust or to also pay out the capital making up the trust.

 Beneficiaries with Disabilities – Persons making wills may establish testamentary trusts for beneficiaries with disabilities.
 Trustees of such trusts are typically given absolute discretion as to how much they distribute to the beneficiary so as to maximize any government disability benefits that are received by the beneficiary.

 Spouses – Persons making wills may establish spousal trusts if their estate is expected to be large, there are children from a previous marriage, or the would-be beneficiary spouse is sick, incapacitated, or otherwise unable to adequately manage finances.
-This kind of trust can provide income from a deceased spouse’s estate to a surviving spouse until the surviving spouse dies at which point the estate can pass to other beneficiaries which may include children, grandchildren, or other beneficiaries.
+This kind of trust can provide income from a deceased spouse’s estate to a surviving spouse until the surviving spouse dies, at which point the trust property can be distributed to other beneficiaries.

-A. A will is the key document in estate planning but an inter-vivos trust can also be useful.
-Inter-vivos trusts are useful because they can be confidential, flexible, and used to ensure that trust property falls outside of an estate.
-Generally, property that falls outside of an estate is exempt from court fees and cannot be claimed by anyone who is not the intended beneficiary.
-In this way an inter-vivos trust can be used to protect property that one intends to give to another.
+A will is the key document in estate planning, but an inter vivos trust can also be useful.
+Inter vivos trusts can be confidential, flexible, and ensure that trust property falls outside of an estate.
+Generally, property that falls outside of an estate is exempt from probate fees and cannot be claimed by anyone who is not the intended beneficiary.
+In this way, an inter vivos trust can be used to protect property that one person intends to give to someone else.

-A. Inter-vivos trusts are typically established by documentation which sets out the terms and conditions necessary for directing how the trust is to operate, i.e., what property shall be held, who will hold the property (i.e. who will be the trustee), how long will the property be held, and who will be the beneficiary of the trust.
+Inter vivos trusts are typically established by carefully-drafted documents which set out the terms and conditions necessary for directing how the trust will operate, what property will be held in the trust, who will hold the property and act as trustee, how long will the property be held, and who will be the beneficiary (or beneficiaries) of the trust.

 When property is transferred to a trust it is generally deemed, for tax purposes, to have been disposed of at fair market value.
 Capital gains taxes may therefore be levied against any increase in the property’s value when the property is transferred to the trust.

-Inter-vivos trusts are flexible in how they can be used to address different issues including ones of taxation.
-Before a person establishes an inter-vivos trust, they should first determine what they are trying to achieve in doing so.
-Because the creation, management, and administration of trusts can be complex, it is recommended that anyone who is interested in using an inter-vivos trust consult with a lawyer.
+Inter vivos trusts are flexible in how they can be used to address different issues.
+Before establishing an inter vivos trust, you should carefully consider your goal or goals.
+Because the creation, management, and administration of trusts can be complex, we recommended that anyone who is interested in using an inter vivos trust consult a lawyer.

-A. Two types of inter-vivos trusts exist in Canada for people aged 65 and older which allow transferring property to a trust without paying taxes on capital gains.
+Two types of inter vivos trusts exist in Canada which allow people aged 65 and older to transfer property to a trust without paying taxes on capital gains.
 These two types of trusts are alter ego trusts and joint partner trusts.

-Alter ego trusts– Alter ego trusts are established in the lifetime of the one making the trust.
+Alter ego trusts– Alter ego trusts are established during the lifetime of the person making the trust.
 A person can transfer assets, including assets that have increased in value, to an alter ego trust without paying capital gain taxes at the time of the transfer.